-FCW system failed
+FCW system failed — causes and fixes

 The forward collision warning system scans the road ahead using sensors for obstacles like fixed objects, pedestrians and other vehicles.
 It measures the distance and speed of the things around you and your vehicle.